gaurav-kr-pandey/data-structure-and-algorithm/Array/03 - Hard/18 - Maximum Product of Subarray.md

 https://leetcode.com/problems/maximum-product-subarray/

-Given an integer array `nums`, find a subarray that has the largest product, and return _the product_.
+Given an integer array `nums`, find a subarray that has the largest product, and return the product.

-The test cases are generated so that the answer will fit in a **32-bit** integer.
+_The test cases are generated so that the answer will fit in a **32-bit** integer._

-### Intuition:
+## Intuition:

 **Approach 1:**
 Use two loops: